Publishing, Self-Publishing, Independent Publishing, Love Publishing, Traditional Publishing, Vanity Publishing…

-- My book is awesome, I am awesome, the publisher didn’t accept it because he is an idiot… what does 15 years industry experience mean anyway.
+- My book is awesome, I am awesome, the publisher didn’t accept it because he is an idiot… what do 15 years of industry experience mean anyway?
 The editor wants me to change things but I disagree because I am awesome, the designer had one idea for the cover but I had a more awesome idea… wow… living with myself is a great privilege.
-Wow I am going to make so much money, that will show everyone (vanity publishing).
+Wow, I am going to make so much money, that will show everyone (vanity publishing).

 Seven steps of publishing

-Who is in your audience, who are the people that the organisation or you are connected to.
-What problems do they have, what solutions would they like, how would they like to solve the problem?i.e. problem could be: I hate my life – solution is read this novel you’ll forget about your life.
+Who is in your audience, who are the people that the organisation or you are connected to?
+What problems do they have, what solutions would they like, how would they like to solve the problem? i.e. problem could be: I hate my life – the solution is read this novel you’ll forget about your life.
 Or I really want to know how to not get ripped off by mechanics – solution 101 ways mechanics rip customers off and how to avoid them.

 Copy editing, here everything is allowed.
 Delete this character, move this chapter here, change the order of this, alter the plot… Copy Editors is one stage that could add the most value to your book – let them, don’t not listen out of arrogance.

 Cover design. and Text Design.
-More important than most people realise… When anyone buys a book they are basing that decision off three things: the books reputation, what it looks like and the 200 words or so that they actually read.
+More important than most people realise… When anyone buys a book they are basing that decision on three things: the book’s reputation, what it looks like, and the 200 words or so that they actually read.

 Proofing after typesetting for typos, grammar mistakes that slipped through.